National Public Alerting System

 Please consult the Alert Ready website to find additional information on Canada’s alerting system, including the types of alerts that can be issued, your wireless device compatibility, what to do if an alert occurs, and links to provincial and territorial alerting programs.

 Emergency management partners in Canada have been working towards an expanded NPAS for some time.
-With respect to wireless alerting, alerting authorities will start using this expanded functionality as they build the capacity to do so.
+With respect to wireless alerting, alerting authorities continue to use this expanded functionality as they build the capacity to do so.

 For a more detailed list of events on the evolution of public alerting in Canada, view the Chronology.